Backdoor Scanning & Cleanup

 Connect-back: Once firewalls were put in place on many networks, hackers began using the connect-back approach, where backdoors are leveraged to connect the targeted systems to cybercriminals’ C&C server systems.
 This also allows for a reverse connection from the servers to the victim platform through ports not under firewall protection.

 In addition, Tripwire noted that software isn’t the only system that can have a backdoor.
-Hardware components including authentication tokens, network appliances, surveillance systems and certain communication infrastructure devices can also have malicious backdoors allow for cybercriminal intrusion.
+Hardware components including authentication tokens, network appliances, surveillance systems, and certain communication infrastructure devices can also have malicious backdoors that allow for cybercriminal intrusion.

 AZGAD Cyber Security noted that because many backdoor attacks are known for being able to prevent detection by many discovery tools, protecting against them can be difficult.
 However, there are strategies that can be leveraged to help reduce the risk of a breach of this kind.